< prev | next >

 K-Means Clustering

-K-Means is an unsupervised method of clustering groups data points into k clusters in which each observation belongs to the cluster with the nearest mean
+K-Means Clustering is an unsupervised method of clustering groups data points into k clusters in which each observation belongs to the cluster with the nearest mean

 K-Means Clustering is an unsupervised learning algorithm.